Miguel Vargas Player Props: Dodgers vs. Mets

-After batting .156 with a double, a triple, four walks and two RBI in his past 10 games, Miguel Vargas and the Los Angeles Dodgers take on the New York Mets (who will start Tylor Megill) at 10:10 PM ET on Tuesday.
+The Los Angeles Dodgers, including Miguel Vargas (hitting .152 in his past 10 games, with a double, a triple, three walks and two RBI), battle starting pitcher Max Scherzer and the New York Mets at Dodger Stadium, Wednesday at 3:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Mets.
+He had a hitless showing in his last game (0-for-3) against the Mets.

 Miguel Vargas Game Info & Props vs. the Mets